 These are calculated using the same dataset as AUM.
-Called % and DPI % metrics are used to calculate the annual called and distributed figures respectively.
+Capital called % and DPI % metrics are used to calculate the annual called and distributed figures Infrastructure plus strategies, and respectively.
 In the absence of these reported metrics, benchmark metrics are used instead.